Hurricane Beryl heads for late weekend entry into Caribbean | New Country 923

 A hurricane watch was issued for Dominica, which was battered by Hurricane Maria in September.
 The island’s meteorological service said weather conditions would start deteriorating Saturday night and warned of six to 12 inches of rain.
 A tropical storm watch was issued for the French Caribbean territories of Martinique, Guadeloupe, St. Martin and St. Barts.
 Deeper into the Caribbean, a state of emergency was declared in Puerto Rico, which Maria also pounded.

-Beryl formed Friday and was a Category 1 storm late in the day, with maximum sustained winds of 80 mph (130 kph), the U.S. National Hurricane Center said.
-It was centered 890 miles (1,430 kilometers) east-southeast of the Lesser Antilles late Friday and was moving west at 14 mph (22 kph).
+Beryl formed Friday and was a Category 1 storm late in the day.
+At 2 a.m.
+Saturday, the U.S. National Hurricane Center said Beryl had maximum sustained winds of 80 mph (130 kph).
+It was centered 865 miles (1392 kilometers) east-southeast of the Lesser Antilles and was moving west at 14 mph (22 kph).

 Forecasters said Beryl was expected to strengthen some more in the next few days but predicted it would begin weakening after entering the Caribbean late Sunday or early Monday.
 It was forecast to pass about 70 miles (113 kilometers) south of Puerto Rico on Monday, but the storm-wracked U.S. territory was warned that it could still see high winds as well as heavy rains that could cause flooding and mudslides.